oracle-livelabs/database/sharding/raft23ai/advanced-use-cases/advanced-use-cases.md

 3. Once the DB is up and running, run the below commands to complete the GSM configuration to deploy the new SHARD4:
+Run the below commands in a terminal window logged in as **oracle**.

     ```
     <copy>